drxaero/atmel_fw_struct/README.md

-# Binary File Strcture Descriptor of Atmel maXTouch firmware (.fw) for Hex Editor Neo
+# File Strcture Descriptor of Atmel maXTouch Firmware (.fw) for Hex Editor Neo

 ## What's New
 <table>